 Our program works because the entire family actively participates.
 This is why our success rate is higher than other similar programs.

 Teen and Family Services offers meetings for both teens and parents.
-If you are a parent seeing changes in your teen, come to our Monday Night Meetings held at 7:30 p.m. at our Houston-Memorial Campus, or at The Recovery Center in Tomball.
+If you are a parent seeing changes in your teen, come to our Monday Night Meetings held at 7:00 p.m. at our Houston-Memorial Campus.
 On Thursday nights we meet with our parents at Jones Memorial Methodist Church.

-To help clients successfully transition out of an APG setting and into a life as a recovering young adult. we provide the following special services prior to discharge:
+To help students successfully transition out of the TAFS setting and into a life as a recovering young adult. we provide the following special services prior to discharge:

 Our life skills curriculum provides teens with a new set of tools to overcome the obstacles they face on a daily basis.
 Teens have the opportunity to witness and practice these new skills during our group meetings, social activities and Outward Bound style nature retreats.